-XTEND is a factory of ideas, a creative studio in Oslo (Norway) that produces and distributes state of the art interactive information technology.
+XTEND is a factory of ideas, a creative studio in Oslo (Norway) that produces and distributes state of the art location-based interactive information technology for healthcare.

-It is our mission to create unique interactive experiences and groundbreaking applications that will offer endless possibilities to both consumers and businesses.
+It is our mission to create unique interactive experiences and groundbreaking applications that will offer endless possibilities to both patients and healthcare institutions.

-XTEND is comprised of a variety of interaction designers and software developers; who all have a passion for what we do: designing and developing functional, efficient, effective and enjoyable-to-use XR applications.
+XTEND is comprised of a variety of interaction designers and software developers; who all have a passion for what we do: designing and developing functional, efficient, effective and enjoyable-to-use mobile applications.

 This is great news and it is clear that children accept Augmented Reality quickly and without any problem.
 This is very good for us because those who have the youth on their side, owns the future!

 We will develop XR applications for Sunnaas hospital in the field of wayfinding, gamification and personalized information provision.